AlexGabrielANDREI/ocean-foam/README.md

 ### For Users

-1. Connect your MetaMask or Hedera wallet
+1. Connect your MetaMask wallet (ensure you're on Ethereum Mainnet)
 2. Navigate to the Prediction page
 3. Choose between manual feature input or API fetch
-4. Make a mock token payment
+4. Make an ETH payment to the smart contract
 5. Receive AI predictions

+**Important:** This app uses Ethereum Mainnet.
+Real ETH will be spent on transactions.

 ### For Admins